Unless noted, all kickoffs at 7:30 p.m.

 Last year: Swain County beat East Henderson, 14-0.

 Notes: Spencer McCoy looks the part as he prepares to carry a heavier load for Swain County in more ways than one.
 McCoy is coming off a 1,588-yard, 26-touchdown season in 2013.
 The two-time defending NCHSAA 1-A wrestling champion at 195 pounds now weighs in at about 215.
-And McCoy’s move from fullback to tailback means that fellow senior Taylor Oros is taking over his old position.
+And McCoy’s move from fullback to tailback means fellow senior Taylor Oros is taking over his old position.
 Oros led Swain County in tackles (133) before a late-season injury in 2013.
 Senior Kobe Toineeta (45 receptions for 742 yards and six touchdowns) and junior Jordan Cody (35 receptions for 656 yards and 12 touchdowns) were All-Smoky Mountain Conference receivers a year ago.
 East Henderson suffered through its first winless season (0-11) since 1970 last fall, but help is on the way.
 The Eagles won the 2013 WNCAC junior-varsity championship.

 Pick: Swain County by 10.